tech-med/medlearnity.com/src/content/blog/usmle-step-1-pass-fail/index.md

 pubDate: 2021-07-20
 categories:
   - 'usmle-step-1'
 description: 'Medical students see the acronym, USMLE and start thinking about the hours of studying they need to do for a sufficient score.
-The  determine what types of'
+The  determine what types of.'
 ---

 # USMLE Step 1 Test Is Becoming Pass/Fail